 Given all the hype around new & popular buzz words in this fast-paced, high-tech market, it can be difficult to cut through the hype and get to where the real value proposition lies.

 In this blog, we will throw light on how Machine Learning Applications can add value in IoT World.
 If you are new to these Buzzwords, it would be good to first delve into the IoT and Machine Learning and then pick up the pace.

 IDC projects that the direct Internet of Things (IoT) market will grow to more than $1.7 trillion by 2020 with a compound annual growth rate (CAGR) of 16.9%.

-The amazing variations in the number of connected devices is exploding, right from Smart Homes to Industrial Automation (or Industry 4.0 since we’re talking jargons), Intelligent Medical Devices to Wearable Technology around Sports, Health & Wellness.
-By considering the widespread penetration of IoT-enabled Devices, there will be a majority of spending on pertinent things namely device endpoints, infrastructure support services, connectivity and IT support.
+The amazing variations in the number of connected devices are exploding, right from Smart Homes to Industrial Automation (or Industry 4.0 since we’re talking jargon), Intelligent Medical Devices to Wearable Technology around Sports, Health & Wellness.
+By considering the widespread penetration of IoT-enabled Devices, there will be a majority of spending on pertinent things namely device endpoints, infrastructure support services, connectivity, and IT support.

 According to Moor Insights and Strategy (MI &S), the revenue pumped up by IoT devices is fragmented into 3 groups, each worth $500 billion of market:

 - Endpoint devices will account for nearly 1/3rd of customer spend

 - Remaining split accounts for purpose-built platforms, storage, networking and security